Time-domain Boundedness of Noise-to-State Exponentially Stable Systems: Introduction

-In the sequel this paper is organized as follow.
-In \textit{Section 2}, we briefly review the basic concept and results of noise-to-state stability and, in \textit{Section 3}, some strong laws of large numbers are prepared for later time average analysis.
-The main results are presented in \textit{Section 4} which demonstrate the positive lower boundedness of inferior time average of each indicator function.
-In \textit{Section 5}, a numerical example is introduced to show the efficiency of our work.
-Finally, \textit{Section 6} concludes this paper.
+The rest of this paper is organized as follows.
+Section \ref{Section NSS} briefly reviews the basic concepts and results about NSS/NSES, and then formulates the problem in study.
+In Section {\ref{Section Loops}, we define loops for segmenting the trajectory along the timeline and show the probability distributions of the up/down crossing time to be uniformly controlled.
+Section \ref{Section Boundedness analysis} analyzes the lower boundedness of resident time ratio by estimating its lower bound all through evolution.
+In Section \ref{Section numerical example}, a numerical example is presented to illustrate our work.
+Finally, Section \ref{Section conclusion} contains the conclusions and topics of future research.

-Here are some notations that the readers will find in the context.
+Here are some notations that readers will find in the context.